-Arturo Valenzuela is Senior International Advisor for Latin America at Covington & Burling LLP, based in the law firm`s Washington, DC office.
-Dr. Valenzuela, provides strategic advise, risk assessment and consulting services to U.S. and international clients with investments and operations in Latin America and Latin American clients interested in expanding their operations overseas.
-His clients have included Fortune 500 firms and leading Latin American multinationals.
-Until 2009, he served as a Member of the Board of Directors of CorpBanca in Santiago, Chile and on the International Advisory Board of Repsol in Madrid, Spain.
+Arturo Valenzuela retired in March 2020 from Covington & Burling LLP, where he was Senior International Advisor for Latin America.
+In that position, Dr. Valenzuela, provided strategic advise, risk assessment and consulting services to U.S. and international clients with investments and operations in Latin America and Latin American clients interested in expanding their operations overseas.
+His clients included Fortune 500 firms and leading Latin American multinationals.

 Immediately prior to his association with Covington, Dr. Valenzuela served in the first Obama Administration as Assistant Secretary of State for Western Hemisphere Affairs, responsible for the formulation, execution and management of US policy towards the countries of the Americas.
 During President Clinton’s second term in office, Dr. Valenzuela served at the White House as Special Assistant to the President and Senior Director for Inter-American Affairs at the National Security Council.
 In that capacity, he advised the President and the National Security Advisor on foreign, defense, intelligence, economic, and other policy issues and helped to manage the formulation and implementation of multilateral and bilateral foreign policy initiatives in the Americas.
 He spearheaded and managed the assistance package to Colombia known as ¨Plan Colombia.”
 In President Clinton’s first term, he was Deputy Assistant Secretary for Western Hemisphere Affairs with primary responsibility for the management and implementation of US foreign policy toward Mexico, including the implementation of the NAFTA side-agreements.
 He was also responsible for regional issues such as democracy, human rights, environment, and indigenous issues, undertaking special missions to countries such as Haiti and Paraguay.
 For his diplomatic work he received the highest honors from the governments of Colombia and Brazil and the Central American Integration System.